 Sleeping in your eye makeup will also irritate eyes.
 Your lash line contains productive little oil glands that lubricate your eyes to keep them healthy.
 If you don't wash your makeup off each night, the oily buildup can clog and inflame your glands.
 This includes waxes, pigments, and mineral particles found in your makeup.

-An occasional night spent in your makeup is not that big of a deal, but a habit of it will catch up with your complexion.
-But don't worry!
-I have easy-to-use cleansers that remove both makeup and cleanse your skin well.
-They include:
+An occasional night spent in your makeup is not that big of a deal, but a habit of it will catch up with your complexion - and your bed linens.

 Your skin care should be B.I.D.
 Some products are best applied in the day, and others in the night.
 With B.I.D skin care, night time is the best time for some of the most important skin care products.